fncokg/pandoc-tex-numbering/README.md

 - `multiple-ref-separator`: The separator between the multiple references.
 Default is ", ".
 For example, if you set it to "; ", the multiple references will be shown as "equations 1; 2; 3 and 4".
 - `multiple-ref-last-separator`: The separator between the last two references.
 Default is " and ".
 For example, if you set it to " & ", the multiple references will be shown as "equations 1, 2, 3 & 4".
 - `multiple-ref-to`: The separator between suppressed multiple references.
 Default is "-".
 For example, if you set it to " to ", the multiple references will be shown as "equations 1 to 4".
+- `multiple-ref-style`: The style of the multiple references.
+Default is "simple".
+Possible values are "full" and "simple".
+If set to "full", the multiple references will be shown as "equation 1, equation 2, equation 3 and equation 4" instead of "equations 1, 2, 3 and 4" (simple style).

 NOTE: in case of setting metadata in a yaml file, the spaces at the beginning and the end of the values are by default stripped.
 Therefore, if you want to keep the spaces in the yaml metadata file, **you should mannually escape those spaces via double slashes.** For example, if you want set `multiple-ref-last-separator` to `" and "` (spaces appear at the beginning and the end), you should set it as `"\\ and\\ "` in the yaml file.
 See pandoc's [issue #10539](https://github.com/jgm/pandoc/issues/10539) for more further discussions.